Naki93/frontend-blog-preview/README-template.md

 ### The challenge

+- This project is a solution to the Blog Preview Card challenge from Frontend Mentor.
+It demonstrates the use of HTML, CSS, and Flexbox to create a responsive and visually appealing blog card component.

 Users should be able to:

 - See hover and focus states for all interactive elements on the page